 SECTOR PLAN STATUS COMMENTS Water Services Development The ToR for the revision of WSDP is currently It is anticipated that the WSDP will be Plan in the process of being revised.
-This is to completed and adopted by council align with new Census 2011 information. in 2015.
+This is to completed and adopted by council align with new Census 2011 information. in December 2016.
 Bulk Water Master Plan The ToR for the revision of 2005 Bulk Water A consultant has been appointed.
 It Master plan is currently being revised.
-This is anticipated that this process will be will now include the greater Vulindlela completed by June 2015 area and Ashburton, which were not · previously covered.
-Bulk Sanitation Master Plan The ToR for the revision of 2007 Bulk It is anticipated that this process will Sanitation Master Plan is currently been be completed by July 2015. developed.
-This will now include all , , the proposed housing developments with recommendations for a possible secondary Waste Water Treatment Works.
-Non- Revenue Water Approved 2010 This is now being implemented Reduction Master Plan IWMP Draft being developed.
-IWMP 2 review and adopted 2015 Environmental Status Quo Approved Includes 12 specialist studies Report Environmental Management Approved GIS environmental layers linked to framework (EMF) spatial decision support tool (SDST) Strategic Environmental Approved Includes sustainability framework Assessment (SEA) Strategic Environmental Approved Includes 26 Action Plans Management Plan (SEMP) Ecosystem Services Plan/C 1st Draft approved, 2nd Draft in progress Currently refining data on 5 focus Plan areas Climate Change Policy and 1st Draft in progress adaptation strategies Comprehensive Integrated Approved by Council Legislative Requirement.
+This is anticipated that this process will be will now include the greater Vulindlela completed by December 2016 area and Ashburton, which were not Completed by Becomber 2010 previously covered.
+Bulk Sanitation Master Plan The ToR for the revision of 2007 Bulk It is anticipated that this process will Sanitation Master Plan is currently been be completed by December 2016. developed.
+This will now include all De Cemplered by Becomber 2010. the proposed housing developments with recommendations for a possible secondary Waste Water Treatment Works.
+Non- Revenue Water Approved 2010 This is now being implemented Reduction Master Plan Approved 2010 This is now being implemented IWMP Approved Adopted March 2015 Environmental Status Quo Approved Includes 12 specialist studies Report Report Apploved includes 12 specialist studies Environmental Management Approved GIS environmental layers linked to framework (EMF) Appleted spatial decision support tool (SDST) Strategic Environmental Approved Includes sustainability framework Assessment (SEA) Appleted morado daramazimy marriewent Strategic Environmental Approved Includes 26 Action Plans Management Plan (SEMP) Ecosystem Services Plan/C 1st Draft approved, 2nd Draft in progress Currently refining data on 5 focus Plan areas Climate Change Policy and 1st Draft in progress adaptation strategies Comprehensive Integrated Approved by Council Legislative Requirement.
 To be Transport Plan (CITP) (2012) updated every 5 years i.e. in 2017.
-It incorporates / consolidates a range of smaller plans Major Roads Plan No proof it was approved by Council Needs update Transportation Plan No proof it was approved by Council Needs update Road Safety Plan (2007) No proof it was approved by Council Needs update Non-Motorized Network Plan Not approved by Council Under review, being integrated with 2009 IRTPLAN Roads Asset Management Not Approved Under review completion 2014/15 Plan (RAMP) (2006) Integrated Rapid Public Approved by Council Network under design for Transport Network (IRPTN) implementation Plan N (" 0 Public Transport Network No proof it was approved by Council Superseded by IRPTN Plan (2002) Not Approved Dudgeted for a set financial second Building Asset Management Noi Approved Budgeted for next financial year.
-Plan (2006) 14/15
+It incorporates / consolidates a range of smaller plans Major Roads Plan No proof it was approved by Council Needs update Transportation Plan No proof it was approved by Council Needs update Road Safety Plan (2007) No proof it was approved by Council Needs update Non-Motorized Network Plan Not approved by Council Under review, being integrated with 2009 IRTPLAN Roads Asset Management Approved Approved during 2015/2016 financial Plan (RAMP) (2006) year Integrated Rapid Public Approved by Council Network under design for Transport Network (IRPTN) implementation Plan Public Transport Network No proof it was approved by Council Superseded by IRPTN Plan (2002) Building Asset Management Not Approved Budgeted for 2016/2017 financial year